 Tigrett was Board Member of one England's first environmental group of the 80s, the celebrity-driven Ark Trust with fellow founders and supporters, Dustin Hoffman, Chrissy Hynde, Sting and Kevin Godley.Critically acclaimed environmental film by Kevin Godley

-Tigrett is the original co-benefactor of the "Freedom Award" at the National Civil Rights Museum, USA, which he presented to such civil rights activists as Bishop Desmond Tutu and President Jimmy Carter.
+Tigrett is the original benefactor of the "Freedom Award" at the National Civil Rights Museum, USA.
+He has presented the Freedom Award to such civil rights activists as Bishop Desmond Tutu and President Jimmy Carter.

-Mr. Tigrett has been awarded two Ph.D. honorariums for his work in promoting Racial Harmony and promoting African American Music and Art culture worldwide.Link to Doctoral Acceptance Speech, Centre College Rhodes College Doctoral Event with fellow honorees, William Ferris, National Endowment for the Humanities and Morgan Freeman, actor.
+Mr. Tigrett has been awarded two Ph.D. honorariums for his work in promoting racial harmony and promoting African American music and art and American culture worldwide.Listen to Honorary Doctoral Acceptance Speech, Centre College

-Tigrett is a public speaker on "Ethics in Business" and "Global Branding" and has spoken, at among others, the Massachusetts Institute of Technology, Cambridge, MA, the Young Presidents International Organization; Chapters in Los Angeles, CA, Boston, MA and Mumbai, India; at Emory University in Atlanta, Georgia; and the Global Forum of Spiritual and Parliamentarian Leaders; the Kremlin, Moscow.
+Isaac Tigrett is a public speaker on "Ethics in Business" and "Global Branding" and has spoken at the Massachusetts Institute of Technology, Cambridge, MA, the Young Presidents International Organization, at chapters in Los Angeles, Boston, and Mumbai, India; at Emory University in Atlanta, Georgia; and the Global Forum of Spiritual and Parliamentarian Leaders, the Kremlin, Moscow, among others.